Germania (stamp)

 Germania stamps are definitive stamps that were issued by the German Empire and the Weimar Republic between 1900 and 1922, depicting Germania.
 They represent the longest running series in German philately and are in their many variations and derivations an essential part of German philatelic collections.

 Design

 The initial issue from January 1, 1900, replaced the standard issue depicting numbers and eagles.
 The image of Germania, rather than that of the ruling monarch as was customary in many other European monarchies, made it a unifying feature and did not complicate the relationship with other German royalty and the coexisting German postal authorities of Bavaria and Württemberg.
 The engraving was performed by Paul Eduard Waldraff (1870–1917) who used the actress Anna Führing as model.
 Wearing an octagonal imperial crown she is holding a sword and an olive branch.
-The Jugendstil design depicting Führing was personally chosen by the emperor Wilhelm II.
+The Art Nouveau design depicting Führing was personally chosen by the emperor Wilhelm II.